happner/happner/docs/modules.md

 ### Mesh Awareness (with $happn)

 Service injection is used to provide mesh awareness into modules.
-By declaring `$happn` in the arguments to a mesh visible function the mesh can be used by that function.
+By declaring `$happn` in the arguments to a function the mesh can be used by that function.
 This injection methodology was selected to minimize the code footprint necessary to extend an existing codebase for use in the mesh.

 ##### The `$happn` service contains:

 * `$happn.name` is the name of the ComponentInstance of __this__ Module
+* `$happn.log` is the ComponentInstance's logger
 * `$happn.config` is the config of the ComponentInstance
 * `$happn.module` contains the config and instance of __this__ Module as used by multiple ComponentInstances
 * `$happn.emit()` to emit events from the ComponentInstance into the mesh.
 See [Emitting Events](events.md#emitting-events)